AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/create-a-live-hub-session.md

 Customized branding helps create a consistent learning experience and ensures that live training sessions reflect your organization's identity.

-For more information about configuring themes, see the **Themes** article.
+For more information about configuring themes, see the [Color themes](../administrators/feature-summary/themes.md#color-themes) article.